Blythswood Rifles: Western Front

 In the early part of 1918 the 52nd (L) Division remained in the lines near Arsuf.
 Then on 24 March it was warned for a transfer to the British Expeditionary Force (BEF) on the Western Front.
-The division's units sailed from Alexandria between 4 and 11 April, and landed at Marseilles by 17 April.
+The division's units sailed from Alexandria between 4 and 11 April, and landed at Marseille by 17 April.
 157th Brigade was the last to entrain, on 19 April, and the division was concentrated near Abbeville on 23 April.
 On 29 April it moved to Aire-sur-la-Lys and continued training.
 On 6 May it moved to the Vimy area and took over front line trenches, 7th HLI taking an active part in patrolling.
 On 23 July the division was pulled out of the line into GHQ Reserve, and on 31 July it moved up to the front line at Oppy near Arras to join in the victorious Hundred Days Offensive that was about to get under way.